Princess Ōku: Genealogy

 Oku was born on the 8th Day of the 1st Month of the Saimei's era 7 (661), in the cabin of the Imperial ship which dropped anchor in the sea of Ōku on the Empress Kōgyoku's way to Kyushu.
 Her name was derived from her birthplace.
 She had a younger brother named Prince Ōtsu, who was born three years later in Na no Ōtsu of Kyūshū.
 Her mother, Princess Ōta, died when Princess Ōku was seven years old.

-On the 9th Day of the 10th Month of the Tenmu's era 3 (674), when she was twelve, she was appointed the Saiō by her father, Emperor Tenmu, and sent to the Saikū near Ise Shrine and spent thirteen years there as the Saiō to serve the Goddess Amaterasu that dwelt in the shrine.
+On the 9th Day of the 10th Month of Tenmu's era 3 (674), when she was twelve, she was appointed the Saiō by her father, Emperor Tenmu, and sent to the Saikū near Ise Shrine and spent thirteen years there as the Saiō to serve the Goddess Amaterasu that dwelt in the shrine.

 Her brother Ōtsu earned the Emperor's trust and became one of the candidates of succession.
 In 686, when the Emperor was dying, Ōtsu secretly visited the Saikū to see her, possibly to tell her that he was likely to succeed the throne after the Emperor died.
 She was very pleased to see him again and celebrated his promotion.
 However, after the Emperor died, Empress-consort Uno-no-Sarara had so much power that she declared that her son, Prince Kusakabe, should be appointed the next emperor.
 She declared Ōtsu a menace, and ordered the officers to arrest him.
 He was captured on the 2nd Day of the 10th Month, and a day later he was sentenced to death by hanging in his house of Osada.

 His death shocked Ōku, who was dismissed from the position of the Saio on account of Ōtsu's death.
 Death was considered impure, therefore no person with a near relative's death could serve a god or goddess. Ōku then returned to the capital from the Saikū.
 After returning to the capital, she composed three verses of lament for her brother, which are collected in the Man'yōshū.

 After that, she neither did what was recorded in the chronicle nor married anybody.
 Her only known work by her vow was the foundation of a temple of Natsumi at the Nabari district in the province of Iga.